DreamyStranger/MonoGame-Platformer/README.md

     The "WorldManager" directory pertains to the management of the game world within the project.
 It handles aspects such as scene management, level loading, and other world-related functionalities.

-## Status: Stopped
+## Status: Discontinued

-Since the school switched to Godot and Unity, I am not gonna develop this template further.
-I may instead just provide Unity and Godot examples in the future.
+Due to the school's transition to Godot and Unity, I will no longer continue developing this template.
+Instead, I may focus on providing examples in Unity and Godot in the future.